• Skip to primary navigation

 Pop in the class topic or the student’s choice of topic and the ‘Twist’ is ready to go!
 You’ll find that this book can be used for extension in every lesson as well as for extended differentiation tasks.
 Make a Twist is readily aligned to curriculum, assessment and current class work.

-FIND OUT MOREA book for parents
+A book for parents

 This book is an excellent resource to guide you and the class teacher to identify and implement enrichment work in the classroom or in the homeschooling setting that is appropriate and engaging for your child.